Egyptian House, Penzance: History

-In his Guide to Penzance, published in 1845, J S Courtney describes the building as ".... the astonishing gaudy and eccentric Egyptian House recently built by John Lavin, mineralogist and Egyptologist".
+In his Guide to Penzance, published in 1845, J. S. Courtney describes the building as "the astonishing gaudy and eccentric Egyptian House recently built by John Lavin, mineralogist and Egyptologist".
 Mineral collectors visited the building to see and purchase from Mr Lavin's collection.
-His son, Edwin Lavin, in about 1865, sold the collection for £3000 to Baroness Burdett Coutts who donated it to the University Museum, Oxford.
-In 1878 and 1879, the property is described as ″The Library″ in weekly advertisements in The Cornishman newspaper, and states that Mrs Daves stocks ″a large and complete stock of berlin and other wools, stationery, useful and ornamental articles″.
+His son, Edwin Lavin, in about 1865, sold the collection for £3000 to Baroness Burdett Coutts, who donated it to the University Museum, Oxford.
+In 1878 and 1879, the property is described as "The Library" in weekly advertisements in The Cornishman newspaper.
+The advertisements were placed by a Mrs Daves, who offered "a large and complete stock of berlin and other wools, stationery, useful and ornamental articles".
 Mrs Daves moved her business to nearby Queen Square in March 1882.

 The building was later neglected and was repainted "brightly but inexpertly" by Norman Shipton in 1960.
 In 1973, it was acquired by the Landmark Trust and scaffolding, which had been erected for several years, was removed to reveal a refurbished building and a new exterior colour scheme of brown and creams.
-The architect Paul Pearn of Plymouth concluded that these were the original colours after stripping layers of paint from the elaborate mouldings.
-These were long thought to be of coade stone but the Landmark Trust established during refurbishments in the 21st Century that they are in fact not of fired ceramic but a cold-cast, cementitious formulation.
+The architect, Paul Pearn of Plymouth, concluded that these were the original colours after stripping layers of paint from the elaborate mouldings.
+These were long thought to be of coade stone, but the Landmark Trust established during refurbishments in the 21st century that they are in fact not of fired ceramic but a cold-cast, cementitious formulation.
 The building continues to be managed by the Landmark Trust, with two shops on the ground floor and holiday accommodation on the upper floors.